Here are a few more prime spots to learn more about bald eagles and spot them in their natural habitat:

 Masters of the Sky

-Masters of the Sky is Feb.
-18-19 at National Great Rivers Museum (2 Lock and Dam Way, Alton, IL, 62002).
-Show times are 11 a.m., 1 p.m. and 3 p.m. and admission is $5 for adults, $3 for children 12 and under, and free for kids 3 and under.
+Learn more about eagles, falcons, owls and other birds of prey at Masters of the Sky 9 a.m.-5 p.m.
+Feb.
+17-18 at National Great Rivers Museum (2 Lock and Dam Way, Alton, IL).
 The museum is also a great place to view eagles in the wild.
 Get the details.

 World Eagle Day

-Celebrate eagles from around the world at World Bird Sanctuary (125 Bald Eagle Ridge Road, Valley Park, MO, 63088) on Sunday, March 26 from 10 a.m. to 4 p.m.
-Naturalists will make presentations throughout the day, and live eagle shows will be presented in the amphitheater.
+Celebrate eagles from around the world at World Bird Sanctuary (125 Bald Eagle Ridge Road, Valley Park, MO) on Sunday, March 25 from 10 a.m.-4 p.m.
+Naturalists will make presentations throughout the day.
 While eagles get top billing on World Eagle Day, you can see bald eagles up close every day at the sanctuary.
-Stop by for Keeper Talks on Saturdays and Sundays to learn more about all of the birds that live at World Bird Sanctuary.
 Get the details.

 Best Bets articles represent the views and the research completed by St. Louis Sprout & About journalists and are not driven by advertising or requests by vendors or venues.
 Best Bets do not imply an endorsement of a business or activity.